You May Be Able To Remove A Home Lien In Bankruptcy

-A home lien represents a secured debt, since it is backed up by the value of your home.
+A home lien represents a secured debt since it is backed up by the value of your home.
 While Florida homestead laws protect equity in homes from legal judgments, having a judgment lien against your home will create a problem when you try to sell it.
-If you sell or refinance your home, the lien would have to be paid at closing in order to provide clear title to the buyer.
+If you sell or refinance your home, the lien will have to be paid at closing in order to provide clear title to the buyer.

-Our lawyers can file a motion to void a judgment lien.
+I can file a motion to void a judgment lien.
 Once we obtain an order, you will need to record a certified copy in the official records of the county in which your Florida homestead property is located.